lramir14/MDS_thesis/README.md

 The datasets are not publicly included in the repository.
 If you're interested in accessing them:

 - Contact me via email: `lfrr93@gmail.com`
-- Alternatively, I can invite you as a guest to my private Kaggle datasets
+- Alternatively, I can invite you as a guest to my private Kaggle datasets because they are set as "private" datasets.

 ---